mbianchidev/mbianchidev/public-speaking/speaking-rules.md

 No part of the cost of speaking at your event should lie with speakers.
 My employer will typically cover airfare and accomodation for an event.
-In the rare case the conference theme or attendee demographic does not aligns with my company goals, so they wouldn't sponsor my participation, I will ask you to do so.
+In case the conference theme or attendee demographic does not aligns with my company goals and therefore they wouldn't sponsor my participation, I will ask you to do so.
 Regardless of whether or not my employer covers the cost of my appearance at your event, you must provide me with a full pass for the event.

 If your event is a significant time zone change from me (Central European Time, UTC+2), I do ask that my arrival flight be booked to arrive a day or two before my speaking slot and maybe leave 1 day after speaking, I like to explore!